 Why is Insurance for Media and Advertising Companies Important?

-The larger scale companies operate with a higher degree of risk but everyone in the media and advertising spaces takes on risk.
+The larger-scale companies operate with a higher risk, but everyone in the media and advertising spaces takes on risk.
 The most obvious would be what the insurance industry appropriately calls “media liability.”
 This is a type of professional liability coverage that protects companies from suits claiming their content defamed or infringed on the intellectual property of a third party.

-Advertising liability coverage works in a similar way but protects the company from liability related to their own advertising.
+Advertising liability coverage works similarly but protects the company from liability related to their own advertising.
 Together, media and advertising liability coverages provide a more comprehensive safeguard against liability that arises from media operations.